Nathan-Dinh/op-finder/README.md

 This web application represents a small-scale project designed as an introductory showcase of Vue.js framework capabilities.
 Utilizing an API developed specifically for this purpose, the application revolves around a well-known mobile game, Arknights.
 Users can efficiently explore and retrieve basic information about various game operators up to a specified threshold through the search functionality provided.

+**Note:** The API it uses is off Render's free tier, so your first few requests might take a minute.

 ![image](https://github.com/Nathan-Dinh/op-finder/assets/106849932/877df12a-0f03-4811-b599-f7e3c8e26a5d)